 If you choose not to offer your website visitors data security, why would they trust you to deliver a good-quality product or service?
 The simple answer is; they won’t.
 So why would Google waste its time displaying your site at the top of the rankings only for users to bounce straight off out of fear of data breaches?

 In contrast, since WordPress sites can be hosted on a variety of third-party hosting platforms and servers, you can never be sure about their performance (or security).
-What's more, there are some unpaid hosting providers which definitely won't offer the best service - you get what you pay for at the end of the day!
+What's more, there are some unpaid hosting providers which definitely won't offer the best service - you get what you pay for at the end of the day...

 WordPress sites on shared hosting will be slower and less reliable than Webflow because of all the other processes running on a server at once (WordPress can only handle so many requests for information before it slows down).
 With Webflow, your hosting automatically scales with your site, allowing for peaks and troughs in bandwidth and website traffic.

 If you’ve ever tried to set up your own server to host a WordPress website, you’ll know that it takes time and effort to configure everything...

-It's not a straightforward process and there are, once again, additional subscriptions and 'plugins' you need to associate with your server to improve website performance.
-You'll also need to establish backup schedules and backup storage locations.
-It's can also get more costly than Webflow because of the third-party programmes and their monthly fees, for example, Litespeed or Jetbackup.
+It's not a straightforward process and there are, once again, additional subscriptions and 'plugins' you need to associate with your server to improve website performance; think CPanel, Litespeed and JetApp to name just a few, which quickly makes hosting maintenance more costly due to third-party subscription fees.
+You'll also need to establish backup schedules and backup storage locations, whereas, with Webflow, that’s all done for you behind the scenes in one clean and intuitive interface, so you can take a sigh of relief!

 Website hosting might seem like something only web developers care about given the technicalities of DNS settings and the like, but it's super-important for editors of the site, too.
 Hosting your website on Webflow's Amazon servers ensures the CMS operates to its maximum potential, meaning your marketing team has fast access to make content additions and updates around the clock.